metfar/dailynews/README.md

 ## OpenAI and fallback

-If OpenAI is enabled and the call succeeds, the program attempts to produce a more compact, pleasant-to-read summary.
+If OpenAI is enabled and the call works, the program attempts to produce a summary that is more compact and pleasant to read.

 If OpenAI fails because of: